srobo-legacy/nemesis/spec.md

 * If the authenticated user is a blueshirt in the same college as the user to be accessed they may access/modify information about that user so long as that user is not a blueshirt.
+* If the authenticated user is a blueshirt with media-consent privileges they may access information about that user.
+They may also media consent related properties.
 * An authenticated user can administrate itself

 Users in the category of blueshirt-extra act like blueshirts, but have additional read access to some values.
 The details of this are deliberately not specified here as they may change as the requirements of the system's users change.

-Users in the category of blueshirt-media-consent act like blueshirts, but have the additional ability to set media consent related properties.

 ##GET /colleges